Keeps vs Hims: Which hair loss treatments are better?

 Winner: Hims

-Many men who want a single potent treatment opt for finasteride by itself because it’s effective and requires less effort than topical applications.
-But men who can tolerate taking both finasteride and minoxidil will experience the highest probability of success.
+Many men who want a single potent treatment opt for oral finasteride by itself because it’s effective and requires less effort than topical applications.
+But men who can tolerate taking both oral finasteride and topical or oral minoxidil will experience the highest probability of success.

 Hims Power Pack